0xAX/linux-insides/mm/linux-mm-2.md

 #define __fix_to_virt(x)        (FIXADDR_TOP - ((x) << PAGE_SHIFT))
 ```

-Here we shift left the given `fix-mapped` address index on the `PAGE_SHIFT` which determines size of a page as I wrote above and substract it from the `FIXADDR_TOP` which is the highest address of the `fix-mapped` area.
+Here we shift left the given `fix-mapped` address index on the `PAGE_SHIFT` which determines size of a page as I wrote above and subtract it from the `FIXADDR_TOP` which is the highest address of the `fix-mapped` area.
 There is inverse function for getting `fix-mapped` address from a virtual address:

 ```C
 static inline unsigned long virt_to_fix(const unsigned long vaddr)